Special Commitment Center: Total Confinement Facility

 Located on McNeil Island, North Complex.
 Houses residents restricted to total confinement.
 The facility has beds for 228 men and 4 women.
 An adjacent building contains 80 beds for low-maintenance residents.
 There are plans to increase capacity to 398 beds.

 Secure Community Transition Facility in Pierce County

 Located on McNeil Island, North Complex.
 Houses residents who have received court-ordered conditional releases.
 Contains 24 beds.

 Secure Community Transition Facility in King County

 Located in South Seattle.
 Houses residents who have received court-ordered conditional releases.
 Contains 12 beds.

 Lawsuits by residents

-In September 2017, about 200 of the 268 residents filed a lawsuit concerning the quality of the water at the McNeil Island facility.
-Residents were not provided with bottled water.
-The lawsuit alleged that their water (tap water), often cloudy and brown, is contaminated with fecal matter and chemicals, causes stomach pain and skin rashes (from showering), and has been blamed for unexplained deaths.
+In September 2017, about 200 residents filed a lawsuit concerning the quality of the water at the McNeil Island facility; they had not been provided with bottled water.
+The lawsuit alleged that their water (tap water), often cloudy and brown, was contaminated with fecal matter and chemicals, caused stomach pain and skin rashes (from showering), and had been blamed for unexplained deaths.

-However testing done on the water shows it passes all quality standards required by the State of Washington.
+However, testing done on the water showed that it passed all quality standards required by the State of Washington.
 Residents are given bottled water with each meal.